 Sidequest: What I done did

 Sidequest #3, eh?
-I don’t have much of an intro for this one honestly, but I’ll make up for it by some next-level rambling, cause boy do we have a topic fit for that: MY PROJECTS!
+Time for some next-level rambling, cause boy do we have a topic fit for that: my projects!

-See, while completely shitting on other people’s work is considered rude, apparently completely shitting on your own work is “being self-critical”.
+See, while completely shitting on other people’s work is rude, completely shitting on your own work is actually a good thing.
+Being “self-critical”, whatever that means.
 Whichever way you spin it, if you have nothing but good things to say about your projects, I’d think you’re lying.
 It’s one thing to know you made mistakes, it’s another to be comfortable sharing those with the world at large for shits and giggles.
 Who knows, maybe someone will learn something from it.

 The first quote-unquote “serious” project I started back in 2016, which I just realized isn’t, in fact, 2 years ago… IDIOT was my RPG system.
 A response to playing Dungeons&Dragons for the first time, and being less than a fan of the combat system, that is to say, I fucking hated it.
 So, me and my friend who actually spent the $$$ on the DnD thing decided to try streamlining things a bit.
 Still fascinated with Magic: the Gathering at the time, we decided that we could try using cards for items/abilities etc.

 Eventually, IDIOT got its first draft thing, and by that point it was still more or less a DnD mod.
 However, since neither of us had any real experience with tabletop RPGs in the past, I think you can guess how well it went.
 Suffice to say, I quickly went back to the drawing board.

 Now, considering this was my first big foray into game design, there was an absolute metric fuckton of things I still had to learn, but things were moving along slowly.
 At some point before the second prototype, I decided to make the cards a reality, and for that, I had to create a template.